Dworcowa Street: Tenement at 41, corner with Marcinkowskiego street

-Franz Muhme, a mason, was the first owner of the actual building then at Bahnhoffstraße 18: he was mainly renting rooms.
+Franz Muhme, a mason, was the first owner of the actual building then at Bahnhofstraße 18: he was mainly renting rooms.

 In the 1910s, the house was divided into five properties, which landlords were: Mr. Meyer and Mr Giefe, rentiers not living in Bromberg, Hermann Lemke, a baker who had his shop there, Jahnke Jr., an engineer and Wilhelm Tornow, a mechanic.

 Facades, renovated in 2015, have Neo-Baroque and early Modernism elements.
 The architect varied the effects to render the asymmetry: bay window, corner terrace and balconies, cartouches, eyelid dormer on the corner but a row of shed dormers on the roof giving onto Dworcowa Street.
 The house lost one of its corner tower during a fire.